csomgyula/csomgyula.github.io/conway_law.md

 Further questions
 --

-Now lets do the opposite and question the core terms/premises behind Conway law:
+Now let's do the opposite and question the core terms/premises behind Conway law:

 ### Direct vs. indirect communication

 IT produces many open standards/interfaces, which then yields a slightly  different type of cooperation/agreement between developers, different from direct peer-to-peer agreements.

-For instance both webservers and web browsers should adhere to the http specification, however this does not necessarrily mean that each webserver/browser developer participated in the HTTP specification or directly communicated.
+For instance both webservers and web browsers should adhere to the http specification, however this does not necessarily mean that each webserver/browser developer participated in the HTTP specification or directly communicated.

 This means that the meaning of "communication" should be probably extended to cover indirect communications as well (like communication through (open) specifications).